-Lameness in older horses is often associated with arthritis, said Dr. Russell Freeland, a surgeon at Hagyard Equine Medical Institute.
-“Arthritis can occur in any joint, and it often gets worse with age,”he added.
+Lameness in older horses is often associated with osteoarthritis, said Dr. Russell Freeland, a surgeon at Hagyard Equine Medical Institute.
+“Arthritis can occur in any joint, and it often gets worse with age,” he added.

 (Editor’s note: The content of this video is the expert’s approach to the topic.
 Please consult with your practitioner if you have questions.)

 Freeland said lameness caused by arthritis often starts out as synovitis, or inflammation in the joint lining.
-If the synovitis persists in the joint, over time degenerative changes in the joint can progress into osteoarthritis.
+If the synovitis persists in the joint, degenerative changes can progress into osteoarthritis over time.
 That affects the cartilage, joint capsule, the surrounding soft tissue structures, and the underlying bone.

 “That process is a progressive issue,” said Freeland.
 “That affects the way the horse moves and ultimately its quality of life.”